NACHC-CAD/fhir-to-omop/README.md

 The fhir-to-omop Project
 ========================

 The fhir-to-omop project started as an initial effort to map FHIR data to OMOP data.
 This project grew into a series of tools that includes mapping FHIR to OMOP but also includes a suite of tools designed to address many of the common tasks associated with both FHIR and OMOP.
 All of the tools here are publicly available under the Apache 2 license.
-Documentation for this project is available at https://nachc-cad.github.io/fhir-to-omop/index.html.
-Our getting started guide is available at https://nachc-cad.github.io/fhir-to-omop/pages/navbar/getting-started/start-here/StartHere.html.
+Documentation for this project is available <a href="https://nachc-cad.github.io/fhir-to-omop/index.html">here</a>.
+Our getting started guide is available <a href="https://nachc-cad.github.io/fhir-to-omop/pages/navbar/getting-started/start-here/StartHere.html">here</a>.
 This page also includes the prerequisites required for the fhir-to-omop tools.
 These tools were developed and tested in a Windows environment but should be runnable anywhere as they are all written in Java.
 There are some convenience files that make running these tools easier on Windows (e.g. .bat files).
+These tools have been developed and tested using MS Sql Server.

 There are three target audiences for the fhir-to-omop tools
-- People who just want to use the tools.
+1. People who just want to use the tools.
-- People who want to integrate the fhir-to-omop tools into their Java project
+2. People who want to integrate the fhir-to-omop tools into their Java project
-- People who want to edit and add to the fhir-to-omop tools.
+3. People who want to edit and add to the fhir-to-omop tools.

+1.)
 Using fhir-to-omop tools directly
 =================================
 These users can simple download the zip file and start using the tools from the cmd line.
-Release 0.0.10 (2022-03-16) can be downloaded from https://github.com/NACHC-CAD/fhir-to-omop/releases/download/0.0.10/fhir-to-omop.zip.
+Release 0.0.10 (2022-03-16) can be downloaded from <a href="https://github.com/NACHC-CAD/fhir-to-omop/releases/download/0.0.10/fhir-to-omop.zip">here</a>.
 After the zip file has been downloaded, navigate to the fhir-to-omop page and run the fhir-to-omop.bat file.
 You should then be presented with a list of the different tools you can run from the cmd line.
 ```
 # ----------------------------------------
 #